rdelliga/Coffea_Swan/README.md

 /eos/cms/store/group/phys_higgs/cmshmm/amarini/

 by using the command hadd.
-The folder histogram_files contains pkl files where histograms are saved, so one doesn't need to run the processor form the start when opening a notebook, but only needs to read the files.
+The file output.pkl contains the output of WV_VBS_mainAnalysis.ipynb, which is analyzed in the notebook WV_VBS_mainPlots.ipynb to produce plots, so one doesn't need to run the processor from the start when opening a notebook, but only needs to read the file.
 The files Events.C and Events.h are automatically generated and shows the name of all the variables of the Events (Ttree) inside the root file.
 To generate those file, you must open a .root file with root and do Events->MakeClass()